wise-monk123/CMPE297DeepLearningProject/README.md

 Trainable params: 39,348,325.0

 # Training
-we have trained the model for 15 epoch,and used loss & accuracy graphs for measurement.
+We have trained the model for 15 epochs,and used loss & accuracy graphs for measurement.
+The results can be viewd in Colab links as well.

 ![Training Accuracy Vs Validation Accuracy](https://github.com/wise-monk123/CMPE297DeepLearningProject/blob/master/ori_4015imgs_acc.png)